Preventing Identity Theft

-Here are some recommended preventative measures to help protect you from identity theft on campus:
+Here are some recommended preventative measures to help protect you from identity theft:

 Use Anti-Virus and Security Software